Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Alternative metric structures on spaces of norms

-As in the construction of the Euclidian metric on any Euclidian building, the key to the proof of Theorem~\ref{thm:normdist} is to show that the Gram-Schmidt projections introduced in Definition~\ref{defi:retraction} are distance-decreasing.
+As in the construction of the Euclidian metric on any Euclidian building, the key to the proof of Theorem~\ref{thm:normdist} is to show that the Gram--Schmidt projections introduced in Definition~\ref{defi:retraction} are distance-decreasing.